top of page

 Potholes repaired on Rotton Park Road

-This week, after over a year of campaigning, along with local councillors, Marcus and Sharon I have successfully had dangerous potholes on Rotton Park Road repaired.
+This week, after over a year of campaigning, along with local councillors, Marcus and Sharon we have successfully had dangerous potholes on Rotton Park Road repaired.
 I'm pleased this work has now been completed and the road has reopened.

 If you have any concerns about potholes or road issues in your community, please get in touch.